reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 The payload creator will usually make an HTTP request of some kind, and can either return the `Promise` from the HTTP request directly, or extract some data from the API response and return that.
 We typically write this using the JS `async/await` syntax, which lets us write functions that use promises while using standard `try/catch` logic instead of `somePromise.then()` chains.

 In this case, we pass in `'posts/fetchPosts'` as the action type prefix.

-Our payload creation callback waits for the API call to return a response.
+In this case, the payload creation callback for `fetchPosts` doesn't need any arguments, and all it needs to do is wait for the API call to return a response.
 The response object looks like `{data: []}`, and we want our dispatched Redux action to have a payload that is _just_ the array of posts.
 So, we extract `response.data`, and return that from the callback.

 If we try calling `dispatch(fetchPosts())`, the `fetchPosts` thunk will first dispatch an action type of `'posts/fetchPosts/pending'`:

 ![`createAsyncThunk`: posts pending action](/img/tutorials/essentials/devtools-posts-pending.png)

-We can listen for this action in our reducer and mark the request status as `'loading'`.
+We can listen for this action in our reducer and mark the request status as `'pending'`.

 Once the `Promise` resolves, the `fetchPosts` thunk takes the `response.data` array we returned from the callback, and dispatches a `'posts/fetchPosts/fulfilled'` action containing the posts array as `action.payload`: